qiskit-community/qrmi/examples/qrmi/python/cudaq/README.md

 QRMI supports Pasqal Cloud configuration via environment variables.
 For Pasqal Cloud auth, QRMI also supports reading `~/.pasqal/config` (token or username/password).

 The required environment variables are listed below.
-This example assumes that a `.env` file is available under the current directory.
+They are populated automatically by the spank plugin.

 | Environment variables | Descriptions |
 | ---- | ---- |